Indigenous DataSET

 A Year-Long Indigenous Data Sovereignty & Ethics Training for 15 Early Career Faculty in Arizona

-Equipping researchers to advance Indigenous Data Sovereignty and Governance
+Equipping researchers to advance Indigenous Data Sovereignty & Governance

-Funded by the American Indian Research Centers for Health at the Inter Tribal Council of Arizona and led by the top Indigenous Data Sovereignty and Governance expert in the U.S., Dr. Stephanie Russo Carroll, Indigenous DataSET aims to fill knowledge gaps in the ethics and infrastructure for research that impacts Indigenous rights holders to promote a future of more equitable science practices.
-Ultimately, the project aspires to protect Indigenous communities and their data by enhancing tribal research and data governance in Arizona.
+Funded by the American Indian Research Centers for Health at the Inter Tribal Council of Arizona and organized by the top Indigenous Data Sovereignty and Governance experts in the U.S. at the Collaboratory for Indigenous Data Governance led by Dr. Stephanie Russo Carroll, Indigenous DataSET aims to fill knowledge gaps in the ethics and infrastructure for research that impacts Indigenous rights holders to promote a future of more equitable science practices.
+Ultimately, the project aspires to protect Indigenous communities and their data by enhancing Tribal research and data governance in Arizona.

-In pursuit of this goal, the Indigenous DataSET team is looking to recruit 15 early career faculty (post-doc through assistant-professor level) in any discipline from public universities and tribal colleges across Arizona to participate as members of the first cohort of Indigenous DataSET Fellows.
+In pursuit of this goal, the Indigenous DataSET team is looking to recruit 15 early career faculty (post-doc through assistant-professor level) in any discipline from public universities (ASU, NAU, and U of A) and Tribal colleges across Arizona to participate as 2026 Indigenous DataSET Fellows.

-Any and all early career faculty from the University of Arizona, Arizona State University, Northern Arizona University, Diné College, San Carlos Apache College, Navajo Technical University and Tohono O’odham Community College are invited to apply to participate in the inaugural cohort of Indigenous DataSET Fellows by July 30, 2023.
+Any and all early career faculty who will be employed by the University of Arizona, Arizona State University, Northern Arizona University, Diné College, San Carlos Apache College, Navajo Technical University and Tohono O’odham Community College during the 2026 academic year are invited to apply for an Indigenous DataSET Fellowship by November 18, 2025.

-Researchers with any level of knowledge and experience in the fields of Indigenous Data Sovereignty (IDSov) and Indigenous Data Governance (IDGov) – including those with no previous exposure to these subjects – are invited to apply to participate in the inaugural cohort during the 2023-24 academic year.
+Researchers with any level of knowledge and experience in the fields of Indigenous Data Sovereignty (IDSov) and Indigenous Data Governance (IDGov) – including those with no previous exposure to these subjects – are eligible.

 Indigenous Peoples and their communities have been targets of extractive research practices for centuries.
 And, in the absence of comprehensive guidelines, standards, and laws outlining how ethical research involving Indigenous subjects is to be performed and how Indigenous data and knowledge are to be used, questionable practices persist in this area today.